tkambler/gizmo/README.md

 });
 ```

-### Using a Gizmo Component
+#### Full Example - Using the Component

-With our Gizmo component now defined, we can use it as shown below:
+With our GizmoJS component now defined, we can use it as shown below:

 ```javascript
 require(['path/to/component'], function(Widget) {

     var widget = new Widget('containerID', {
 	    'option1': 'value1',
 	    'option2': 'value2'
     });

 });
 ```